David B. Rivkin: Media appearances

-Writing career and publications
+Writing and publications

-Rivkin has authored or co-authored more than 360 papers, articles, op-eds, book reviews, and book chapters on issues such as international relations, legal matters, constitutional debates, national defense, foreign policy, and environmental and energy policy.
-During the late 1980s, he addressed the Iran-Contra Affair.
+Rivkin authored or co-authored more than 360 papers, articles, op-eds, book reviews, and book chapters on issues such as international relations, legal matters, constitutional debates, national defense, foreign policy, and environmental and energy policy.
+During the late 1980s, he addressed the Iran–Contra affair.
 After the election of Bill Clinton, Rivkin wrote concerning healthcare reform and the Constitution.

-Media and periodicals that have published Rivkin's works include The Wall Street Journal, the National Review, The Washington Post, The New York Times, The Washington Times, the Heritage Foundation, and the Harvard Journal of Law and Public Policy.
+Media and periodicals that have published Rivkin's works include The Wall Street Journal, the National Review, The Washington Post, The New York Times, The Washington Times, The Heritage Foundation, and the Harvard Journal of Law and Public Policy.

-During the War on Terrorism, which began after September 11, 2001, Rivkin wrote articles on the international law of armed conflict with which the issues of jus ad bellum, also known as the accepted laws of war for which the Geneva Convention are often associated.
+During the War on Terrorism, which began after the September 11, 2001 attacks, Rivkin wrote articles on the international law of armed conflict with which the issues of jus ad bellum, also known as the accepted laws of war for which the Geneva Convention are often associated.
 Other recent topics include the use of military commissions, presidential powers during wartime, civil litigation for Guantánamo Bay detainees, and global warming.

 Rivkin and his frequent coauthor, Lee Casey, questioned the constitutionality of government-run healthcare.
 First raising the issue of privacy, Rivkin went on to question the constitutionality of Congressional legislation requiring all U.S. citizens to purchase health insurance.
 In December 2009, Rivkin and Casey raised the issues of federal aggrandizement and judicial aggrandizement as dangers to the vertical separation of powers in the U.S. Constitution, and suggested a limited constitutional convention to limit the incursion of federal and judicial powers into the powers of the states.

-In a May 12, 2011 editorial in The Wall Street Journal, Rivkin addressed the runaway national debt problem by calling on Congress to reclaim its responsibility for issuing new U.S. debt: "Congress should promptly increase the debt ceiling, but with one key caveat: The increase can be used only for borrowing to service existing obligations".
+In a May 12, 2011, editorial in The Wall Street Journal, Rivkin addressed the runaway national debt problem by calling on Congress to reclaim its responsibility for issuing new U.S. debt: "Congress should promptly increase the debt ceiling, but with one key caveat: The increase can be used only for borrowing to service existing obligations".

 International law and terrorism

-Rivkin has spoken out frequently against Attorney General Eric Holder and the Justice Department's handling of terrorist suspects such as José Padilla, arguing that "trying them in federal civilian court is a mistake on many levels" and that "if the 'law of war' architecture is undermined here, U.S. forces and civilian officials will be exposed to criminal liability for their use of force [in other countries]".
+Rivkin spoke out frequently against Attorney General Eric Holder and the Justice Department's handling of terrorist suspects such as José Padilla, arguing that "trying them in federal civilian court is a mistake on many levels" and that "if the 'law of war' architecture is undermined here, U.S. forces and civilian officials will be exposed to criminal liability for their use of force [in other countries]".

 In March 2011, Rivkin wrote in several editorials that, according to the U.S. Constitution, President Barack Obama did not need approval from Congress to launch attacks in Libya, writing that these "essentially punitive operations now underway against Muammar Gaddafi would not have required a declaration of war at the time the Constitution was adopted, and do not require such action today".

-Rivkin has represented Colombian businessman Alex Saab, detained in 2020 during a fuel stop in Cape Verde and extradited to the United States, where he was charged of money laundering of hundreds of millions of USD dollars.
+Rivkin represented Colombian businessman Alex Saab, detained in 2020 during a fuel stop in Cape Verde and extradited to the United States, where he was charged with money laundering of hundreds of millions of US dollars.

+Death

+Rivkin died on December 27, 2024, at the age of 68.